swiftlang/swift-evolution/proposals/NNNN-module-selectors.md

 The `::` token may have whitespace on either, both, or neither sides without affecting how the code is parsed.

+#### Syntaxes reserved for future directions

 It is never valid to write two module selectors in a row; if you want to access a declaration which belongs to a clang submodule, you should just write the top-level module name in the module selector.

+It is never valid to write a keyword, operator, or `_` in place of a module name; if a module's name would be mistaken for one of these, it must be wrapped in backticks to form an identifier.

 #### Attributes